allegro/akubra/README.md

 [GoDoc]: https://godoc.org/github.com/allegro/akubra
 [GoDoc Widget]: https://godoc.org/github.com/allegro/akubra?status.svg

-## Goal
+## Goals

+### Redundancy

 Akubra is a simple solution to keep an independent S3 storages in sync - almost realtime, eventually consistent.

-Keeping redundant storage clusters, which handle great volume of new objects (about 300k obj/h), is the most efficient by feeding them with all incoming data at once.
+Keeping synchronized storage clusters, which handles great volume of new objects (about 300k obj/h), is the most efficient by feeding them with all incoming data at once.
 That's what Akubra does, with a minimum memory and cpu footprint.

 Synchronizing S3 storages offline is almost impossible with a high volume traffic.
 It would require keeping track of new objects (or periodical bucket listing), downloading and uploading them to other storage.
-It's slow, expensive and hard to implement.
+It's slow, expensive and hard to implement robustly.

 Akubra way is to put files in all storages at once by copying requests to multiple backends.
-Sometimes one of clusters may reject request for various reason, but that's not a big deal: we simply log that event, and sync that object in an independent process.
+I case one of clusters rejects request it logs that event, and syncronizes troublesome object with an independent process.

+### Seamless storage space extension with new storage clusters
+Akubra has sharding capabilities.
+You may easily configure new backends with weigths and append them to clients clusters pool.

+Based on clusters weights akubra splits all operations between clusters in pool.
+It also backtracks to older cluster when requested for not existing object on target cluster.
+This kind of events are logged, so it's possible to rebalance clusters in background.

 ## Build